 Managed Retail, Industrial, structured parking and office properties

-Sold over 100 million in industrial, and office properties
+Sold over 100 million of raw land, industrial, and office properties

 The Investment sale of Brocton Lane 120,000 square feet Industrial building leased to Dell Computers